Learn how to organise your cutlery cabinet at home

 Organising your cutlery is one of those tasks that are high on our home to-do lists, but we can never seem to get around to it, in reality.
 That’s because most of us don’t know where to start.

-Here’s our checklist of tools that will help in organizing your cutlery in the kitchen in an efficient, organised way:
+Here’s our checklist of tools that will help in organizing your cutlery in the kitchen cabinet in an efficient, organized way:

 1. Drawer Trays: Trays are available in all shapes, sizes and materials and are helpful in keeping your kitchen drawer organized.
 Plastic

 trays work better since wood and moisture don’t go well together.
 Use trays with compartments to be able to separate cutlery by